Rotary Shaft Seals in the Mining and Gold Mining Industry

 The majority of rotary shaft seals on the market today are called lip seals.
 These are placed in the cylinders and located around the shaft to enclose it.
 They theoretically stop anything from leaking through, so whatever is lubricating the shaft or that the shaft is going into can’t come up through the seal and get into other areas.
 A lip seal works by essentially being sandwiched between two pieces of metal.

 These metal pieces are then tightened against one another with a screw, which stops any material from working its way up the shaft past the point where the seal is used.
-But this process is somewhat imperfect, and doesn’t always work as well as intended.
+But this process is somewhat imperfect, as it doesn’t always work as well as intended and provides a lot of seal challenges.
 That means the sealing process isn’t completely thorough and there will be product leakage and possible contamination.
 Not only does that result in loss of product, but it also means maintenance and potential damage for the equipment being used.

-These rotary seals have a rotating and self-adjusting design, which eliminates unscheduled downtime and maintenance that comes from ineffective seals that don’t keep product out.
-The elastomer sealing element allows for self-adjustment, and that means there’s constant pressure against all the sealing surfaces.
+These mechanical seals for the mining industry have a rotating and self-adjusting design, which eliminates unscheduled downtime and maintenance that comes from ineffective seals that don’t keep product in.
+The elastomer sealing element allows for self-adjustment and that means there’s constant pressure against all sealing surfaces.
 With constant pressure, you don’t have any leaks.
-Not only that, but CinchSeal is able to be disassembled so you can replace the ceiling element.
-It’s repairable, so a new one isn’t often needed.
+Not only that, but CinchSeal can be disassembled to only replace wearable sealing elements instead of the whole seal.

 CinchSeal is different from the typical lip seal or other options on the market today and offers a lot of benefits.
 Among them is eliminating the risk of shaft damage.
-This new seal is also able to tolerate up to 1/4 inch of shaft misalignment without losing its ability to work properly.
-This amount of misalignment is common in bulk-handling equipment, and it’s something that most other rotary shaft seal manufacturers aren’t able to properly account for.
+This new seal is also able to tolerate up to 1/4 inch (6.35 cm) of shaft misalignment without losing its ability to work properly.
+This amount of misalignment is common in bulk-handling equipment, and it’s something that most other rotary shaft seal manufacturers aren’t able to do.

 The ROI of a company isn’t the only thing CinchSeal can help with.
-Safety is also improved when the sealing process is a good one that can be relied upon.
-Rotary seals that fail can cause equipment to fail, as well.
+Safety is also improved when the sealing process is reliable.
+Rotary seals that fail often cause equipment to fail, too.
 For anyone who’s working near that equipment, there’s the risk of harm.
 The mining process is inherently a dangerous one, and making it as safe as possible is important.
-By choosing CinchSeal for the rotary seals in their equipment, companies can make a safer work environment for everyone involved.
+By choosing CinchSeal for the rotary seals in their equipment, companies will make a safer work environment for everyone involved.